Claude Harriott

-Claude Harriott (born April 8, 1981) is a former American football defensive end.
+Claude Harriott (born April 8, 1981) is a Jamaican-American former professional football defensive end.

-Early years
+Early life

 Harriott played high school football at Glades Central Community High School in Belle Glade, Florida.
 He played college football at Pittsburgh.

 Professional career

-Harriott began his professional career in the National Football League by being drafted by the Chicago Bears in the fifth round of the 2004 NFL Draft.
+Harriott began his career in the National Football League by being selected by the Chicago Bears in the fifth round of the 2004 NFL draft.
 He did not make the roster, being released in the final cut.

 In January 2005, he signed with the New York Giants but was released that April.